-Since your home page is the most visited page on your website.
-It's often the first thing many of your prospects will see, so it makes sense to feature snapshots from your case studies here.
+Since your home page is the most visited page on your website - and often the first thing many of your prospects will see - it makes sense to feature snapshots from your case studies here.

 Joanne Wiebe from CopyHackers, believes people have a series of logical questions in their minds as they scroll down your website homepage.